The Brigham-Kanner Property Rights Conference

 Each year, the conference awards the Brigham-Kanner Property Rights Prize to an individual whose work has advanced the cause of property rights and has contributed to the overall awareness of the important role property rights occupy in the broader scheme of individual liberty.
 The Brigham-Kanner Property Rights Conference is renowned for its outstanding panel discussions and for bringing together the bench, bar and academics on its panels.
 The conference is notable for its encouragement of active participation from the audience through its question and answer segments with each of the panels.

 Brigham-Kanner Conference Coordinating Committee

-Dean Davison M. Douglas, Dean and Arthur B. Hanson Professor of Law, William & Mary Law School
+Dean A. Benjamin Spencer, Dean and Chancellor Professor, William & Mary Law School

-Lynda L. Butler, Chancellor Professor of Law and Director for the Brigham-Kanner Property Rights Conference
+Lynda L. Butler, Chancellor Professor of Law, Emerita, and Director for the Brigham-Kanner Property Rights Conference

 Conference Advisory Board